ArlingtonCS/aps-hspc-2025-middleschool/problems/A-brainrot/brainrot.md

 # Brainrot

-Everyone knows about the brainrot terms of this generation.
-Words like Skibidi and sigma leave older generations confused.
-To fix this, you are to write a program that outputs the second part of a brainrot phrase when given the first word.
+You may know about the "brainrot" terms of this generation.
+Words like "skibidi" and "sigma" leave older generations confused!
+Your task is to write a program that outputs the **second part of the brainrot phrase when given the first word.**

-If the word is skibidi, print toilet.
-If the word is fanum print tax.
-If the word is sigma output male.
+Your program should do the following:
+- If given the word `skibidi`, print `toilet`.
+- If given the word `fanum`, print `tax`.
+- If given the word `sigma`, print `male`.

+The input to your program will only be one of these three words (`skibidi`, `fanum`, or `sigma`)

 # Input
-The first line will contain the number of word.
-Each additional line will contain the a word.
+The first line of the input is the number of words.
+The next lines each contain a word.

 # Output

-For each phrase, output the corresponding word on a new line
+For each word, output the corresponding second word on a new line

 # Sample Input